motibytes/The-Gospel-of-Love-2/TheGospelofLove2.md

 Many will say to Me, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons and in your name perform many miracles?’
 And then I will declare unto them, ‘I never knew you; depart you from Me, you workers of lawlessness!’

-The laws [principles] say give and you will receive, give love and you will receive love, but the lawless have not given, and having not given they will not receive.
+The principles state; give and you will receive, give love and you will receive love; but the lawless have not given, and having not given they will not receive.

-You did many things in My Name, but you did not know My Name, for my name was Love, and you said 'Lord', but you did not know Me, had you known Me, you would have known the laws [principles] I operate by, you would have known my heart and I would have known you.
+You did many things in My Name, but you did not know My Name, for my name was Love, and you said 'Lord', but you did not know Me, had you known Me, you would have known the principles I operate by, you would have known my heart and I would have known you.
 You did many works using My Name, but you thought I was someone else, and you did not understand that I am the servant of my Father.
 If you knew me, you would know my Father.
 If you knew my Father, you would know me.
 I have told you who I am and I have told you who my Father is.
 Why do you think I am other than what I tell you I am?
 I have shown you myself by my way and by my truth by and my life.
 How could you not know me?